sothmann/sothmann.github.io/_posts/2016-04-04-my-thoughts-on-typescript.md

 open source projects on GitHub, and more and more projects follow.
 [TypeScript is one of these open source projects found on GitHub](https://github.com/microsoft/typescript), using the liberal Apache 2 license.
-Microsoft accepts pull requires and manages the issues on GitHub.
+Microsoft accepts pull requests and manages the issues on GitHub.
 For me, this is as open as open source could be.
 Microsoft even joined the Eclipse foundation and embraces Linux (e.g. they announced SQL Server for Linux and the Linux subsystem for Windows 10).